 The Volatility Index (VIX) measures differences between prices on future calls and puts.
-If call options are being purchased for dates several months in the future for wildly varying prices, the VIX should have a high number; typically in the twenties or thirties.
-If calls are trading at similar prices (not necessarily the same as the current stock prices), the VIX should have a low number; in the single digits or teens.
-Interestingly, the market seems to react to the same information the VIX reacts to.
-In that days when the market swings seem to correlate to days when the VIX is high.
+If call options are being purchased for dates several months in the future for wildly varying prices, the VIX should have a high number, typically in the twenties or thirties.
+If calls are trading at similar prices (not necessarily the same as the current stock prices), the VIX should have a low number in the single digits or teens.
+Interestingly, the market seems to react to the same information the VIX reacts to, in that days when the market swings seem to correlate to days when the VIX is high.

 This article attempts to answer three major questions about the VIX index.
 First, how reliable is the VIX?
-Meaning specifically, can an index that measures unpredictability, in fact, measure it reliably?
+Specifically, can an index that measures unpredictability measure it reliably?
 Is there a difference between, say, predictably unpredictable, unpredictable, and very unpredictable?

 Second, how useful is the VIX?
 Specifically, does a change in the VIX index provide enough information to take action in the market?
-Or are changes in the VIX priced in immediately?
+Or are changes in the VIX priced immediately?

 If the index is higher, limited future volatility would be expected.
 And if the index is very high, extreme volatility would be expected.